SamMartin92/crackin-out-crochets/README.md

 # crackin-out-crochets

-Site that displays a simple grid in which a user can make a crichet design
+Site that displays a simple grid in which a user can make a crochet design